hukkin/dotvanity/README.md

 ## Features
-* Generate SS58 encoded vanity addresses
+* Generate SS58 encoded vanity addresses using sr25519 keypairs
 * Support address types 0 to 127 (includes Polkadot, Kusama, generic Substrate etc.).
 Defaults to Polkadot mainnet (address type 0).
 * Specify number of CPU cores used
 * Specify a substring that the addresses must